SchoolOfCode/workshop_array_methods/README.md

 Some students have been kept behind in detention by Professor McGonagall.
 Obsessed with orderliness, she has asked you to sort the students into alphabetical order.

 👉 6c.
-Sort the names in the array in alphebetical order according to their last name.
+Sort the names in the array in alphebetical order according to their *last* name.

 ## Extra

 🌟 Delete and repeat each question and solve it again.

-🌟 Although you've used lots of methods in this workshop, it is by no means the complete list!
+🌟 Although you've used lots of array methods in this workshop, it is by no means the complete list!
 Research some more array methods and learn what they do.